ianhandel/bossier/README.md

 Uses the sjlabelled package

-Currently just provides the read_bos() function which imports a .sav file saved from Online Surveys (formelry BOS).
+Currently just provides the read_bos() function which imports a .sav file saved from Online Surveys (formerly BOS).

 To test install with...